flenniken/statictea/docs/runFunction.md

 You specify how to sort strings either case "sensitive" or "insensitive".

 You specify the compare key.
-The key value must exist in each dictionary, be the same type and be an int, float or string.
+The key value must exist in each dictionary, be the same type and be an int, float, bool or string.
+Bools are sorts as if true is 1 and false is 0.

 ~~~
 sort(dicts: list, order: string, case: string, key: string) list